codynicx/streakside/README.md

 # Streakside

 Streakside turns daily habits into a friendly game.
-Players check in on workouts, reading, hydration, or custom goals, collect XP, protect streaks, and compare daily progress with friends.
+Players check in on workouts, reading, hydration, or custom goals, collect XP, protect streaks, and compare daily progress with friends :)

 ## Features